Marc Bulger: 2008

 On September 23, 2008, after starting 0-3, Bulger lost his starting role to Trent Green.
 However, seven days later, new head coach Jim Haslett named Marc Bulger the starting quarterback for the rest of the season.

 On November 9, 2008, vs the Jets, Haslett replaced Bulger with Green after halftime after the Jets took a 40-0 lead in the first half, cued by four first half Rams turnovers.

 A week later he was put back in as starting quarterback.
 His performances improved slightly as the year went on, but he still turned in another lackluster season with more interceptions than touchdowns and continuously declining completion percentages.

 2009

 Bulger was placed on season-ending injured reserve on December 26, 2009, as the Rams slumped to a franchise-worst 1-15 record, and a 6-42 record for the three seasons from 2007 to 2009.
-He had thrown just five touchdown passes during the 2009 season, although his statistics remained where they had been in 2007 and 2008, apart from an improved interception percentage of 2.4 percent vis-à-vis 4 percent.
+He had thrown just five touchdown passes during the 2009 season, although his statistics remained similar to 2007 and 2008, and his interception percentage had improved from 4 percent to 2.4 percent.

 Bulger asked for, and was granted, his release by the Rams on April 5, 2010, his 33rd birthday.